Read an honest review of the new album here.

 Since the rise of Donald Trump as presidential candidate, contemporary artists have been producing art surrounding the controversial politician.
 Most of them seem to be making a statement against his views and potential presidency.

 However, are these artistic protests not adding to the popularity of Trump.
 Dutch artist Jonas Staal already realised a few years ago how art added to the popularity of politicians.
 Read more about contemporary propaganda by clicking this link.

-Art historian/artist broadening her horizon from feminist contemporary art to music and festivals and occasional politics.
+Art historian,artist and curator exploring everything from feminism and contemporary art to music/ festivals and the occasional politics.